The 20 Best Singleton-Merten Syndrome Doctors in Germany

 Berlin, BE, DE

-Tilmann Kallinich practices in Berlin, Germany.
+Tilmann Kallinich practices practicing medicine in Berlin, Germany.
 Kallinich is rated as an Experienced expert by MediFind in the treatment of Singleton-Merten Syndrome.
-Their top areas of expertise are Familial Mediterranean Fever, Muckle-Wells Syndrome, Neonatal Onset Multisystem Inflammatory Disease, and Familial Cold Autoinflammatory Syndrome.
+They are also highly rated in 19 other conditions, according to our data.
+Their clinical expertise encompasses Familial Mediterranean Fever, Muckle-Wells Syndrome, Mevalonate Kinase Deficiency, and Neonatal Onset Multisystem Inflammatory Disease.

 Experienced in Singleton-Merten Syndrome